getmubarak/SA/styles/Data-centered/readme.txt

 Repository Architecture Style
-In Repository Architecture Style, the data store is passive and the clients (software components or agents) of the data store are active, which control the logic flow.
+In Repository Architecture Style, the data store is passive and the clients of the data store are active, which control the logic flow.
+The participating components check the data-store for changes.
+One of the most well-known examples of the data-centered architecture, is a database architecture

 Blackboard Architecture Style
 In Blackboard Architecture Style, the data store is active and its clients are passive.
+BLACKBOARD is a specialised variant of SHARED REPOSITORY  A more generic version of a message queue.
+The blackboard pattern generalizes the observer.
+It completely decouples producers and consumers of information.